KiVo16/toggl_hw/README.md

 API contains 2 use case tests.
 It's a very simple crud so there is not much to test (a small amount of logic).
 My implementation is overcomplicated for such a simple API but I wanted to demonstrate how I would approach writing more complex APIs.
 Because of such a structure, it's easy to e.g. replace SQLite with Postgres.

 # SQLite3
-API enabled `Foreign Key` support on every connection, so in order to properly delete data manually by `sqlite3 [db file name]` you have to execute `PRAGMA foreign_keys = ON;` before performing any deletion.
+API enables `Foreign Key` support on every connection, so in order to properly delete data manually by `sqlite3 [db file name]` you have to execute `PRAGMA foreign_keys = ON;` before performing any deletion.

 # Question updates
 The endpoint is provided at `PATCH` method in order to enable partial updates.
 For example, the body might be updated without updating options.